One of the best reasons to form a limited liability company (LLC) is the personal asset protection this business entity provides.

 We’ve gotten lots of questions regarding whether business interruption insurance would have helped entrepreneurs navigate the recent COVID-19 outbreak, and in general the answer is no. Business interruption insurance typically only applies to events like vandalism, damaged or destroyed equipment, wind, fire, and hail.

-An example for a situation where business interruption insurance would come in handy is if there’s an extended power outage at your business location due to a natural disaster, like a storm.
+An example of a situation where business interruption insurance would come in handy is if there’s an extended power outage at your business location due to a natural disaster, like a storm.
 If you’re unable to operate your business until the damaged power lines are restored, business interruption insurance could keep you afloat until you’re ready to reopen your doors.

 Business Owners Policy (BOP)